JirehHorton/Customer-Retention-Analysis-SQL/README.md

 ## Description
 Olist E-Commerce SQL Project

 This project demonstrates my ability to work with realistic e-commerce datasets using SQL.
-I built a relational database from multiple tables—including customers, orders, products, and order_items—and performed data cleaning, transformation, and analysis to answer business questions.
+I built a relational database from multiple tables—-including customers, orders, products, and order_items—-and performed data cleaning, transformation, and analysis to answer business questions.

 Key highlights:
 - Designed primary and foreign key relationships across multiple tables.